 - $161 Travel health insurance for 4 weeks outside of the US

 - $20 Eyebrows

-These funds are spread across a Chase savings account (opening bonus!), a general online savings account, a checking account that gets free ATM fees anywhere in the world, a condo furnishing sinking fund, and my health savings account.
+These funds are spread across a checking account that gets free ATM fees anywhere in the world, my health savings account, a savings account at my credit union, and a bit of a buffer in my credit union checking account.

 This includes my Roth and Traditional 401(k), my 401(k) employer matching (fully vested!), my Roth IRA, my taxable investments including stock index funds and Series I Savings Bonds.

 - Making my full 2015 Roth IRA contribution

 - ~$2,500 in stock market losses

 - 2.5%: the interest rate on my 5/1 ARM

 - January 2018: when the interest rate on my mortgage is set to reset, possibly to 7.5%